bf2fc6cc711aee1a0c2a/kas-fleet-manager/docs/populating-configuration.md

 * Base-64 encode your [Docker configuration file](https://docs.docker.com/engine/reference/commandline/cli/#docker-cli-configuration-file-configjson-properties).
 * Copy the contents generated from the previous point into the `secrets/image-pull.dockerconfigjson` file

-## Setup the Observability stack secrets
+## Setup the Observability stack
 Fleet Manager provides the ability to provide and configure monitoring metrics related to the Data Planes and its Kafka instances.
 To do so it makes use of what's called the [Observability Stack](./observability/README.md#observability-stack)

+See [Observability](./observability/README.md) to learn more about the Observability Stack and Observatorium.

 To configure and make use of the Observability stack to offer monitoring metrics related to the Data Planes and its Kafka instances Fleet Manager needs to: